na-na-hi/renget/archive/BulkGuide.md

 Empoleon:
 Sex: Male
 Ability: Torrent
-He's the muscle of Team Masquerade and was immensely prideful, bordering on slight arrogance.
+He's the muscle of Team Masquerade and was immensely prideful, to the point of blinding him to the good traits in those "lesser" than him.
 It was only after seeing the sheer amount of punishment Makuhita could take that these tendencies began to wane, with Empoleon admitting that he and Asana can "punch above their weight", and that brute strength doesn't solve everything - his utter lack of agility made him a sitting duck for the Twins.

 #####Team Stakeout: